 10. Gently mix everything with a spatula or fluff up the rice with a fork.

 - Spices: Always use good quality whole spices as it is the key to make a aromatic veg pulao.
 You can also crush the spices lightly & use to release the aroma.

 - Herbs: Do not skip fresh mint or pudina leaves as it the next key ingredient that infuses aroma to the veg pulao.

 - Rice: Normally basmati rice is used to make vegetable pulao.
 But if you do not have, just use any other kind of rice.
 You will need to adjust the water as needed depending on the rice.

-- Pulao masala: For more aromatic veg pulao, you can make a paste of onions, ginger garlic, mint and all the whole spices.
+- Pulao masala: For more aromatic veg pulao, you can make a paste of onions, ginger garlic, mint, cinnamon and cardamoms.
 This paste can be made ahead and refrigerated.
 If you have this paste & mixed veggies ready in the fridge, then making vegetable pulao just takes less than 15 mins.

 How to cook the best pulao

 Though the ingredients used are the key to make a fragrant and delicious veg pulao, the cooking procedure also matters the most.

 A perfectly cooked vegetable pulao should have fluffy, separate rice grains that are not sticky & not mushy yet fully cooked.